[Updated July 2021. Essay on Tarot: V Hierophant, VI The Lovers, & XV The Devil]

 Notice that both the angel and the devil are winged.
 However, only the angel flies (hovers).
 In fact, we can’t see his/her lower half while the lower half of the devil is directly in the center of the card!
 The angel’s arms are outstretched and symmetrical; the devil has one up and one down.

 Now on to the subtler: The Lovers is card number 6.
 In Roman notation, this is VI, 5 + 1.
 The Devil is card 15, which is again 6 (1 + 5).
-So the numerology of the cards are virtually the same!
+So the numerological result is the same, but the way you get there (5+1 or 1+5) is reversed!

 A reason choice is exemplified by the lovers is because the ultimate choice we all make at every moment of our lives it whether to experience something as a purely internal experience or as an external one.
 We could choose to love God/Goddess/All-That-Is by loving inward (loving self), or by loving outward (loving others).
 Love of Self is the inward journey.
 Taking a lover is the outward journey.
 They are one and the same – meaning they are equal.
 They are parallel paths that ultimately lead to the same place.
 One path facilitates the other.
 Each is needed.
 We cannot love others unless we love ourselves.
 And we can’t love ourselves without loving others.
 We are really here to walk both journeys simultaneously even as we constantly choose between them.